ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 - **Question One**: What compelled you to choose biochemistry as a major over all of the other pre-med majors that are available?
 - **Question Two**: How much course work do you have weekly as a biochem major?
 - **Question Three**: What minor best complimented best with your major?
-- **Question Four**: If you could go back in time and give yourself any advice when you are starting out as a biochem major?

 - **Justification for Question One**: This will allow the listeners to understand the benefits of being a biochemistry major rather than only being in biology or only in chemistry.
 - **Justification for Question Two**: This gives insight on how much time that a listener needs to spend within a biochemistry major to help them plan in the future.